egonw/libosmium/NOTES_FOR_DEVELOPERS.md

 ## Operating systems

 Usually all code must work on Linux, macOS, and Windows.
-Execptions are allowed for some minor functionality, but please discuss this first.
+Exceptions are allowed for some minor functionality, but please discuss this first.

 When writing code and tests, care must be taken that everything works with the